fisherro/streams/README.md

 Handling flush for an Ostream subclass is sometimes not straight-forward.
 Is there a way around that?
 Should Ostream be a concrete class that delegates write and flush to another class for customization?
 Would that help?

-Are these prototypes the right model for the minimal stream interfaces?
+Are these prototypes the right model for the extension points?
 I mean, I think functions that read/write a span is the correct choice, but what about returning the number of bytes read/written?
 Or anything else that would make them better without making them overly complex.

 * size\_t Ostream::\_write(gsl::span&lt;const gsl::byte&gt;)
 * size\_t Istream::\_read(gsl::span&lt;gsl::byte&gt; s)